bcswartz/vadacl-npm/README.md

 >* The ability to configure the text of validation failure messages as part of the domain class validation logic or
 >within a global validation message object.
 >* Helper methods for triggering validation and displaying validation results.
->* Additional validation methods beyond those provided by Angular 4.x, and the ability to extend the vadacl
+>* Additional validation methods beyond those provided by Angular 4.x and 5.x, and the ability to extend the vadacl
 >validation methods with custom methods in  your project.